eyecantell/applydir/docs/applydir_design_overview.md

 - Implement `vibedir.min_context.calculate_min_context`.
 - Test `ApplydirApplicator` with `pytest.tmp_path` for all actions.
 - Test LLM prompt with new actions and `context_lines`.
-- Create test cases for all actions, multiple matches, and short files.
+- Create test cases for all `ErrorType` values, including `FILE_CHANGES_SUCCESSFUL` for success cases, multiple matches, and short files.
-- Plan `vibedir`’s diff view for `"delete_file"`.
+- Plan `vibedir`’s diff view for `"delete_file"` and success confirmations.